Judging Criteria (Website Stream)

 - To help users understand what information is contained in the webpage and how information is organised, use clear and appropriate headings and labels to describe a topic or purpose.

-Make website content easy to be used with assistive technologies
+Make website structure and content easy to be used with assistive technologies

 - Use heading mark-up (h1..h6) to identify headings in the content.
 Heading mark-up allows assistive technologies to present the heading status of text to users.